 The perfect way to get your veggie quota in a super delicious way!
-This Chicken, Carrot and Chickpea Coconut Curry is loaded with healthy veggies, lean protein and fabulous flavor!
+This wonderful coconut curry-based dish is loaded with healthy veggies, lean protein and fabulous flavor!

 Make-ahead, one-pot, super-healthy and fabulous-flavor loaded.